VamshiKrishnaNuka/w08/README.md

 # Apps Used

-- Google app - Web Server for chrome.
+- Google app - Web Server for chrome

 # Developer Tools